- General remarks

 As a first step in the inclusion of texts, unedited drafts of conversions of published texts were uploaded for approximately 2000 inscriptions.
-These are however mostly the result of automated conversion routines, intended to transform texts from standard rich-text format with Leiden annotation into generic EpiDoc texts.
+These were however mostly the result of automated conversion routines, intended to transform texts from standard rich-text format with Leiden annotation into generic EpiDoc texts.
 Consequently, until these texts have been checked and edited, most of them are likely to display incorrectly and show errors.
 We ask for patience while this process is underway, and welcome offers of help!
 (We are using this situation as a training opportunity, and multiple students have already contributed to this editorial work.)

 Once a substantial proportion of the texts have been incorporated and edited to a basic standard, it is our ambition to start exploring the possibilities of more detailed TEI mark-up, within the framework of the Crossreads project.

 Once edited, texts will be supported by a formal apparatus (using the appropriate TEI division), which will provide information on specific problems of readings and alternative restorations in other editions.

 In parallel with the inclusion of texts, it is our ambition to include a translation for every text in I.Sicily (except where the text is too fragmentary to permit a meaningful translation).
 Published translations of Sicilian inscriptions are few.
 We aim to include translations in both English and Italian, but welcome offers to add translations in other languages also.
 At this stage we do not propose to align the translations, but this remains a possibility for the future, as part of the aim of improving the depth of mark-up on the original texts also.

 A full commentary will be added gradually to individual texts, and will be used as an opportunity either to explain a text or to offer a more in-depth analysis, with further bibliography and referencing.